NextDeveloperTeam/kubernetes-webhooks/docker-proxy-webhook/README.md

       depending on the docker-proxy webhook itself).
 - For similar reasons to the above, update all `kube-system` deployments to pull from your docker proxies.
 Failing to do so may result in nodes unable to join the cluster, as CNI, DNS, and/or kube-proxy pods will fail to start if the webhook is not running.
-- In each namespace, create a sufficiently configured docker config secret named `ocker-proxy-credentials`.
+- In each namespace, create a sufficiently configured docker config secret named `docker-proxy-credentials`.
 See: https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/
+  - https://github.com/alexellis/registry-creds can help automate this

 Deploying
 ---------